RobPruzan/trpc-query-invalidator/README.md

 export const withInvalidation = createInvalidator<typeof appRouter>();
 ```

 `createBackendCaller` returns a function used to describe the queries that should be revalidated.
-The arguments
+You can specify part of, or an entire query key to be revalidated

-passed to the query called from the singleton will be inferred as the query key of the associated data the function outputs
+> Note: if the entire query key is specified, the revalidation will happen in a single round trip

 > Note:
 > Any errors thrown by a query used in revalidation will not affect independent queries that were expected in the same response.
 When an